roisinanglim/GMIT-Programming-Scripting/README.md

 ## Problem Euler No.5
 --------------------------------

-### About Smallest Multiple
+### Problem
 2520 is the smallest number that can be divided by each of the numbers from 1 to 10 without any remainder.
 What is the smallest positive number that is evenly divisible by all of the numbers from 1 to 20?

 1. [Euclids algoritm](https://en.wikipedia.org/wiki/Euclidean_algorithm)
 2. [Python LCM](https://www.programiz.com/python-programming/examples/lcm)